josiahcoad/IntroNeuralNetworks/README.md

 ---

 ### Course Objectives
-- Learn what "deep learning" is, and how it relates to simple statistical models.
+- Learn what "machine learning" is, and how its used.
 - Become comfortable with many commonly heard **words** of machine learning at a high level (*more concept, less math*)
   - forward propogation
   - activation function